Azure/azure-sdk-for-net/sdk/resourcemanager/Azure.ResourceManager/docs/MigrationGuide.md

 Console.WriteLine("VM ID: " + vm.Id);
 ```

-Finally, as it can be seen here, from the resource group you can get the Virtual Machine container and create a new one using the `VirtualMachineData` for the parameters.
+Finally, as it can be seen here, from the resource group you can get the Virtual Machine collection and create a new one using the `VirtualMachineData` for the parameters.

 ## Next steps
 Check out [more examples](https://github.com/Azure/azure-sdk-for-net/tree/main/sdk/resourcemanager/Azure.ResourceManager/samples) we have available.